 Sexual assault, intimate partner violence, stalking, sexual harassment and gender-based harassment (collectively "sexual misconduct") jeopardize the wellbeing of our students, faculty and staff and the safety of our community.
-These behaviors also violate our institutional values and policies.

 You have the option to report to the university, to law enforcement, to both, or neither.
 The university's Our Community Matters resource guide provides information about how to report to the university and/or to law enforcement, preserving evidence, helpful resources, and about how the university will review reports it receives.
 The resources, support, and protective measures described on this website and in the resource guide are available to you even if you decide not to participate in university or law enforcement processes.